igrek51/nuclear/README.md

 Hello dlrow.Hello dlrow.
 ```

+When you are writing function for your action and you need to access some of the variables (flags, parameters, arguments, etc.),
+just simply add a parameter to the function with a name same as the variable you need.
+Then, the proper value will be injected by `cliglue`.

 ## How does it work?
 1. You define all required CLI rules for your program in a declarative tree.
 2. User provides command-line arguments when running program in a shell.